 Employees, students, applicants or other members of the college community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law, or treated adversely based upon a protected characteristic.

 All complaints of sexual violence, including assault, stalking, harassment, intimate partner violence, and other forms of sexually intimidating or threatening conduct will be promptly investigated by the Title IX Coordinator in cooperation with University Police.
 Sexual harassment consists of non-consensual sexual advances, requests for sexual favors, or other verbal or physical conduct on or off campus, when: (1) submission to such conduct is made either explicitly or implicitly a condition of an individual's employment or academic standing; or (2) submission to or rejection of such conduct is used as the basis for employment decisions or for academic evaluation, grades, or advancement; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating or hostile academic or work environment.
 Sexual harassment may be found in a single episode, as well as in persistent behavior.

-Questions or concerns regarding Title IX, Section 504, or any other aspects of SUNY Cobleskill's nondiscrimination programs should be addressed to: Lynn Berger, Title IX Coordinator and Affirmative Action Officer; Office of Human Resources, 123 Knapp Hall, Cobleskill, NY 12043; (518) 255-5465; email firstname.lastname@example.org.
+Questions or concerns regarding SUNY Cobleskill's nondiscrimination programs should be addressed to Nicole Field, Director of Human Resources, Affirmative Action Officer, and Deputy Title IX Coordinator; Office of Human Resources, 123 Knapp Hall, Cobleskill, NY 12043; (518) 255-5514; email firstname.lastname@example.org.

 For additional resources and information about Title IX, please go to: http://www.cobleskill.edu/titlexi